Pokémon the Movie: Kyurem vs. the Sword of Justice: Promotion

 Players who purchased a pre-sale ticket of the movie received Keldeo in the video games Pokémon Black, White, Black 2, or White 2.

 Release

 Theatrical release

 The film was released in Japan on July 14, 2012 by Toho.

 Broadcast airing

-Pokémon the Movie: Kyurem vs. the Sword of Justice premiered in the United States on Cartoon Network in conjunction with YTV in Canada on December 8, 2012, and premiered in the United Kingdom on CITV on December 12, 2012, it now airs on Pop in the UK on some Sundays.
+Pokémon the Movie: Kyurem vs. the Sword of Justice premiered in the United States on Cartoon Network in conjunction with YTV in Canada on December 8, 2012, and premiered in the United Kingdom on CITV on December 12, 2012.

 Reception

 Carl Kimlinger, writing for Anime News Network, gave the film an overall grade of C−.
 He praised the film's visuals and its antagonist Kyurem, writing: "Kyurem is an appropriately frightening antagonist: cold, furious—an unstoppable force of nature. … When he and Keldeo fight, it's fluid and impressively destructive".
 However, he criticized the character of Keldeo as a whole, writing: "He is maybe the single dorkiest character to come out of the franchise to date. … He looks like a jester crossed with a My Little Pony, as interpreted by Osamu Tezuka at his precious, anthropomorphizing worst", and added: "Every time you're about to lose yourself in the thrilling spectacle of it all, Keldeo's goony mug intrudes and wrecks all of the work that director Kunihiko Yuyama and his team at Oriental Light and Magic have done."
 Kimlinger concluded: "it has enough color and action to engage younger young'uns through its brief hour-fifteen running time, and like every other Pokémon property it's thoroughly harmless", and added: "as for those of us who have critical faculties… the sooner we can forget the film, and Keldeo's button-eyed horsey face, the better."